LeanKit-Labs/riaktive/README.md

 ### start and finish
 In most cases, the smallest starting key value is `!` and the largest finish key is `~`.
 Keep in mind that the sort order for binary indexes is lexicographic.

-If you are looking for an exact match, rather than a range, supply only a start value.
+If an exact match is desired, only supply the start property.

 ### limit and continuation
-Providing a limit to prevent unbounded index searches across your cluster.
-When providing a limit, the resulting promise will finalize with a continuation that can be passed for the next call in order to get the 'next page' of results.
+Provide a limit to prevent unbounded index searches across the cluster.
+When a limit is specified, the resulting promise will finalize with a continuation that can be passed to the next call in order to get the 'next page' of results.

-	Note: if a continuation exists, it will also be attached to each result
+	Note: if a continuation exists, it will be attached to each result

 ### parameter hash
 Both calls support passing all arguments as a hash: